 Already On Google But Not Getting Leads?
-3 PROVEN Google Business Profile Fixes
+3 Google Business Profile Fixes for Vancouver Wellness Practices

-A lot of local service-based businesses come to me frustrated about their lack of customer inquiries
+Many local wellness businesses come to me frustrated about their lack of customer inquiries

-Your precious GBP description is prime Google search engine real estate, so it’s super sad to me that most business owners write something super vague, short or nothing at all.
+Your GBP description is prime Google search engine real estate, and a common mistake I see is that most wellness practices write something vague, short or nothing at all.

 This section needs to be filled out and it needs to clearly and quicky answer these questions:

-If this isn’t filled out, Google doesn’t have this information either and you simply won’t show up in search because Google is not a mind reader!
+If this isn’t filled out, Google doesn’t have this information either and you simply won’t show up in search because Google has no idea what you offer.

 Google is just a data input machine so it requires data in order to feed that data in search.
 So give it as much correct, relevant and clear data as you possibly can.

-K, wow - said data just a few times there.
-But I can’t say it enough.
-Google can’t even see pictures, that’s why you need to add descriptions and alt tags (and geo-tagging!) to any media you add to your Google Business Profile
+Google can’t even see pictures, that’s why you need to add descriptions and alt tags (and geo-tagging) to any media you add to your Google Business Profile

 Here’s the first quick fix: